ofajzea/projet-4/README.md

 Note:
 - Please include the names of all the members of the group in both presentation, reports and in the `LOG.md` file in your project folder.
+- Please update at the end of each session the `LOG.md` file in your project folder with the work done during the session and the work planned for the next one.
 - All the material (code included) has to be provided in English.

 ### Mid course deliverable